dynobase-icon

 What is Amazon DynamoDB?

-Unlike SNS, DynamoDB is a NoSQL database service.
+Unlike SNS, DynamoDB is a fully managed NoSQL database service.
 Items stored in DynamoDB can be queried, directly retrieved, updated, and persisted.
 DynamoDB also has larger storage limits and can sometimes be more expensive than SNS.

 It is important to understand that DynamoDB and SNS are not considered alternatives to one another.
 They are two completely different technologies for different use cases.